elianbecali/react-internationalization/README.md

 ## Internationalization

 I'm created this app for learning more about react internationalization.
-I'm used i18n library javascript to translate our app to other languages we want.
+I'm used i18next javascript framework to translate our app to other languages we want.

 You can check it in the [package.json](./package.json) file.